objektwerks/python/README.md

 --
 >To install uv:
 1. brew install uv
->To convert and existing pip, see: https://www.datacamp.com/tutorial/python-uv
+>To convert an existing pip, see: [Switching From PIP and Virtualenv to UV](https://www.datacamp.com/tutorial/python-uv)

 Install Dependency
 ------------------